AgentBay-AI/AgentBay-Python-SDK/README.md

 **Management & Observability SDK for AI Agents**

 The **AgentBay Python SDK** provides a simple, lightweight way to track the performance, traces, sessions, and behavior of AI agents.
-It instruments your agent code, LLM calls, and tool executions—sending structured telemetry to the AgentBay backend for analysis and visualization.

-This is the **foundation SDK** that enables deep observability for coded agents built with:
-- Pure Python
-- Multiple LLMs
-- Multiple Frameworks
+It sends data using the **OpenTelemetry (OTel)** standard, making it compatible with AgentBay and other observability backends.

 ## 📦 Installation